2020 Call for Board of Directors

 HUB CYCLING BOARD OVERVIEW

-Term:2 years, roughly Sept - Sept.
-A portion of the Directors is elected each alternating year.
+Term: 2 years, roughly Sept - Sept.
+A portion of the Directors are elected each alternating year.

 Composition: 11 Directors, elected by members at AGM